Quick Links

 • acquire a wider vocabulary;

-• read for pleasure both at home and school on a regular basis;
+• develop a love of reading, so that children read for pleasure both at home and school on a regular basis;

-• through their reading develop culturally, emotionally, intellectually, socially and spiritually;
+• through their reading, develop culturally, emotionally, intellectually, socially and spiritually;

 • develop good comprehension drawing from their linguistic knowledge.